Twin-width and Transductions of Proper k-Mixed-Thin Graphs: Proper -Mixed-thin Graphs Have Bounded Twin-width

-Finally, as for the red-aligned property after the contraction of rows $q$ and $q+1$, we observe that in every column $c$ such that the matrix entries at $(q,c)$ and $(q+1,c)$ are both {\em not} in the middle part (of the respective trisected submatrix $\mx M^m_{i,j}$), these entries have equal value which is not red, and this stays so after the contraction.
+Finally, as for the red-alignedness property after the contraction of rows $q$ and $q+1$, we observe that in every column $c$ such that the matrix entries at $(q,c)$ and $(q+1,c)$ are both {\em not} in the middle part (of the respective trisected submatrix $\mx M^m_{i,j}$), these entries have equal value which is not red, and this stays so after the contraction.
 The same can be said when the entries at $(q,c)$ and $(q+1,c)$ have equal non-red value in the middle part of $\mx M^m_{i,j}$.
-Otherwise, at least one of the entries at $(q,c)$ and $(q+1,c)$ is next to a diagonal boundary in $\mx M^m_{i,j}$, and so we do not care that it may become red.
+Otherwise, at least one of the entries at $(q,c)$ and $(q+1,c)$ is next to a diagonal boundary in $\mx M^m_{i,j}$ (or on the main diagonal of $\mx M^m$), and so we do not care that it may become red.
 After the contraction, the horizontal boundary segment is simply shifted right above or right below the contracted entry at $(q,c)$, so that this entry stays in the middle part. \subqed \end{proof}

 In part (ii) of the induction step, we fix any row $i\in\{1,\ldots,k\}$ of $\mx M^{m+1}$.
 Row $i$ initially (in $\mx M^0$) has no red entry, and it possibly got up to $7k$ red entries in the previous last contraction involving it.
 After that, row $i$ has possibly gained additional red entries only through column contractions, and such a contraction leading to a new red entry in row~$i$ (except on the main diagonal which has been accounted for in Claim~\ref{clm:onecontract}) may happen only if the two non-red contracted entries lied on two sides of the same diagonal boundary.
 Since we have $2k$ such boundaries throughout our sequence, we get that the number of red entries in $\mx M^{m+1}$ is indeed at most~$7k+2k=9k$.